SpECTRE v2024.09.29

 Formaline

-SpECTRE's implementation of Formaline is based on, but distinct in implementation from, the original design by Erik Schnetter and Christian Ott, which embeds an archive of the source tree into the executable.
+SpECTRE's implementation of Formaline is based on, but distinct in implementation from, the original design which embeds an archive of the source tree into the executable.
 The original design creates a C/C++ file with a function that returns an array/vector of chars (a byte stream).
 However, this results in a very large source file (50MB or more), which is very slow to compile and ends up more than doubling the link time.
 Instead, SpECTRE's Formaline implementation uses the linker ld to encode a file into an object, which means rather than creating a large source file, we can directly encode the source tree archive into the binary at the linking stage.

 Most of SpECTRE's Formaline is implemented inside the tools/WrapExecutableLinker.sh script.
 Function declarations are provided in Utilities/Formaline.hpp and a small function that writes the source file to disk is defined in Utilities/Formaline.cpp.
 The first Formaline-related thing done in WrapExecutableLinker.sh is to archive everything in the source directory tracked by git.
 Once the archive is created we run ld -r -b binary -o object.o src.tar.gz (with unique names for object.o and src.tar.gz for each executable that is built to avoid name collisions) to generate an object file with the source file encoded from _binary_src_tar_gz_start to _binary_src_tar_gz_end.
 Next we write a C++ source file that defines a function get_archive to convert the byte stream into a std::vector<char>.
 We also encode the output of printenv, the various PATH environment variables, and the CMake generated BuildInfo.txt file into the source file.
 Finally, the generated source file is built during the linking phase and the object file containing the source archive is linked into the executable.